devvictrix/py-pixel-bot/docs/adrs/ADR-004-Rules-Engine-Design-for-Conditional-Logic.md

 **Chosen Option:** Start with **Option 1 (Simple List of Single-Condition Rule Objects)** for initial development (v0.x versions) and then **evolve to Option 2 (Structured Rule Objects with Compound Conditions)** as the project matured and the need for more complex logic became evident.

-*   **Status:** The evolution to **Option 2 has been fully implemented** as part of the v2.0.0 feature set.
-The `RulesEngine` now supports rules with a `condition` block containing a `logical_operator` ("AND" or "OR") and a list of `sub_conditions`.
-Each sub-condition has its own `type` and parameters.
+*   **Status:** The evolution to **Option 2 has been fully implemented** as part of the v2.0.0 feature set and remains the current standard.
+The `RulesEngine` supports rules with a `condition` block containing a `logical_operator` ("AND" or "OR") and a list of `sub_conditions`.
+Each sub-condition has its own `type` (e.g., `pixel_color`, `gemini_vision_query`) and parameters.
 The GUI (`MainAppWindow`) also supports creating and editing this compound structure.
 *   Backwards compatibility for the Option 1 (single condition) format is maintained: if a rule's `condition` object directly contains a `type` field and no `logical_operator`, it's treated as a single condition.

 **Justification for the Evolutionary Approach:**
-*   **Initial Simplicity (Option 1):** Allowed for rapid development of core "IF visual_event THEN action" functionality, delivering value quickly.
+*   **Initial Simplicity (Option 1):** Allowed for rapid development of core "IF visual_event THEN action" functionality.
-*   **Meeting Evolving Needs (Option 2):** As more analysis types were added and more complex automation scenarios were considered (like your "Hello my wife!" example which requires a sequence of checks), the limitations of Option 1 became clear.
-Option 2 provides the necessary expressiveness by allowing multiple, potentially different, types of conditions (on same or different regions) to be combined logically within one rule.
+*   **Meeting Evolving Needs (Option 2):** As more analysis types were added (including AI-driven ones in v4.0.0) and more complex automation scenarios were considered, Option 2 provided the necessary expressiveness.
 *   **Manageable Complexity:** Option 2, while more complex than Option 1, is still significantly simpler to implement and manage within a JSON configuration and a Python-based `RulesEngine` than Options 3 or 4.
-The GUI helps abstract this complexity from the end-user.
+The GUI helps abstract this complexity.

 ## Consequences

 *   **`RulesEngine` Implementation:**
-    *   Initially handled a simple list of rules with single conditions.
-    *   Was refactored (as part of v2.0.0) to parse the new compound condition structure.
-This involved recursive or iterative evaluation of `sub_conditions` based on the `logical_operator`, including short-circuiting.
+    *   Handles both simple single conditions and compound conditions with recursive/iterative evaluation of `sub_conditions` based on the `logical_operator`.
+    *   Integrates various condition evaluation logics, including calls to `AnalysisEngine` for local checks and `GeminiAnalyzer` for `gemini_vision_query` conditions.
 *   **JSON Profile Schema:**
-    *   The `condition` object within a rule in the JSON profile was extended.
-It can now either be a simple object with a `type` (for single conditions) OR an object with `logical_operator` and `sub_conditions` (an array of simple condition objects).
+    *   The `condition` object within a rule in the JSON profile supports both single and compound structures.
 This schema is documented in `TECHNICAL_DESIGN.MD`.
+    *   The action object within a rule supports various types, including standard UI interactions and the AI-driven `gemini_perform_task`.
 *   **GUI Development (`MainAppWindow`):**
-    *   The GUI needed to be designed to allow users to create and edit both single and compound conditions, including adding/removing sub-conditions and selecting the logical operator.
-This has been a significant part of the v3.0.0 GUI effort.
+    *   The GUI allows users to create and edit both single and compound conditions, and various action types with their specific parameters.
-    *   The "Convert Condition Structure" button was added to easily switch a rule's condition between single and compound forms.
-*   **Variable Capture & Usage:** The design of sub-conditions also needed to accommodate variable capture (`capture_as`) within a sub-condition and the use of those variables in subsequent sub-conditions or the rule's action, which has also been implemented.
+*   **Variable Capture & Usage:** The design of conditions (including `gemini_vision_query`) accommodates variable capture (`capture_as`) and the use of those variables in subsequent conditions or the rule's action.

 ---